The title was taken from ‘Religions, Inc.’, the final track on the 1959 comedy album The Sick Humor Of Lenny Bruce.

 Billboard, December 2000

-The track was recorded at The Beatles' Apple Studios, and features some of Harrison’s longest recorded guitar solos.
+‘Thanks For The Pepperoni’ features some of Harrison’s longest recorded guitar solos.
 He is one of three lead guitarists on the track, trading licks with Dave Mason and Eric Clapton.

 According to writer Simon Leng, the solos are as follows: Harrison from the start to 1:30, 3:00-3:17, and 4:47-5:52; Mason from 1:40-3:00; and Clapton from 3:18-4:46.
 However, there is some overlap in the performances, and the performers occasionally play a handful of lead notes before returning to the background.